Filing A Workers’ Compensation Claim

 The second part of the process is to file a workers’ compensation application with the state’s court.
 You must complete both of these steps before you can receive benefits.

 Most people don’t know their rights or how to go about filing a workers’ comp claim.
-It’s a good idea to get a workers’ compensation attorney to help.
-You must meet time requirements for filing to prevent having your claim denied.
+It’s a good idea to get a workers compensation lawyer to help.
+You must meet time requirements for filing to prevent having your workers’ compensation claim denied.

 If you don’t receive a response to your claim after 90 days, it is presumed accepted.
 However, it isn’t unusual for claimants to receive a denial notice prior to this time.
 If the insurance company denies your claim, you have the right to appeal.
 Make sure you have an experienced workers’ compensation attorney on your side when you do.